 The exemption has now been clearly extended to foreign trusts (to the extent that these are not already covered).

 The Trustee (Amendment) Act, 2015 inserted a new section (2A) into the original Trustee Act: this required trustees to maintain in the BVI underlying documentation relating to trusts for at least five years.
 A number of concerns had been raised about the precise ambit of that section and so section 2A is now to be repealed and a comprehensive new section (92A) will take its place making it clear what records must be kept in the BVI and by whom.
 The sanction for non-compliance is a fine of up to $5,000 or a term of imprisonment of up to six months.

-The obligations will be imposed on the trustees of trusts (other than implied, constructive and bare trusts), whether or not the trusts are governed by BVI law, if such trustees are BVI companies or are individuals resident in the BVI (or satisfy other criteria such as administering trusts in or from within the BVI).
+The obligations are imposed on the trustees of trusts (other than implied, constructive and bare trusts), whether or not the trusts are governed by BVI law, if such trustees are BVI companies or are individuals, resident in the BVI (or satisfy other criteria such as administering trusts in or from within the BVI).

 Amendments to ‘dealings with third parties’ provisions

 With the objective of making BVI trusts significantly more attractive in the commercial context, a new Part X was added to the Trustee Act by the Trustee (Amendment) Act, 2003 which came into force on 1 March 2004.
 The provisions in question were based on proposals which had been made by the prestigious English Trust Law Committee, but with a number of modifications, and make BVI trusts potentially hugely desirable in the commercial context.
 They do this by addressing problems arising from the limitations on the right of subrogation as a matter of English trust law (and pursuant to the laws of those other jurisdictions in which the relevant principles of English law apply).